desihub/desispec/README.rst

     $>  python setup.py version

-And then install as usual
+And then install as usual.

 Status
 ------